Skip to main content

 It is the policy of WSCPA to maintain a work environment free from all forms of harassment on the basis of any status or characteristic protected by law

 WSCPA prohibits harassment by and toward employees, managers, and third parties such as members, instructors, vendors, or contractors.
-Unacceptable conduct includes offensive verbal comments, use of slurs or derogatory terms, stalking, intimidation, physical assault or battery relating to a person's race, religion, color, national origin, age, sex, genetic information, the presence of a any sensory, physical, or mental disability, the use of a trained service animal by a person with a disability, marital status, honorably discharged veteran or military status, sexual orientation, gender identity, citizenship or immigration status, creed, status as a victim of domestic violence, sexual assault, or stalking, political ideology, familial status, source of income, or on any other status or characteristic protected by federal, state, or local law.
+Unacceptable conduct includes offensive verbal comments, use of slurs or derogatory terms, stalking, intimidation, physical assault or battery relating to a person's race, religion, color, national origin, age, sex, genetic information, the presence of a any sensory, physical, or mental disability, the use of a trained service animal by a person with a disability, marital status, honorably discharged veteran or military status, sexual orientation, gender identity, citizenship or immigration status, creed, status as a victim of domestic violence, sexual assault, or stalking, political ideology, familial status, ancestry, caste, actual, actual, potential, perceived, or alleged pregnancy outcomes, or on any other status or characteristic protected by federal, state, or local law.

 Discriminatory Harassment.
 Harassment does not require intent to offend.
 Thus, inappropriate conduct or language meant as a joke, a prank, or even a compliment can lead to or contribute to harassment.
 Sexual or other harassing conduct, even if not unlawful, will not be tolerated.
 For example, a stray comment that degrades an employee’s gender may not be unlawful harassment, but it is an example of prohibited conduct under this policy.